Narrow Minds and Narrow Bodies – To Denver with the New United, Aer Lingus and FlyBe – BHX-DUB, DUB-EWR-LAX-DEN, DEN-SFO-EWR-BFS, BHD-BHX

 The plane landed at Newark and after a short taxi past the A and B gates, the plane docked at the 90 gates.
 Again, I waited for the sea of humanity to dissipate before thanking the crew and making my way off the plane.

 Overall: Not a bad flight overall.
-The flight attendants where engaging and felt like they wanted to be there.
-The 737 itself seemed to suit the mission it … even if that plane felt at tad small on the inside.
-The product seemed pretty rounded with the LiveTV product, and that spare middle seat – I tell you – It makes ones hell of a difference
+The flight attendants were engaging and felt like they wanted to be there.
+The 737 itself seemed to suit the mission… even if that plane felt a tad small on the inside.
+The product seemed pretty rounded with the LiveTV product, and that spare middle seat – I tell you – It makes one hell of a difference

 After disembarking, I caught up with circumknowitall and we chatted about our mad trips, our mileage runs and other bits and bobs.

-However, I had to split after a short while to pick up a few things and “enjoy” dealing with the Duty Free shop and get a few things for friends at work.
-And deal with the wonderful customer service and well staffed shops.
+However, I had to split after a short while to pick up a few things and “enjoy” dealing with the Duty-Free shop and get a few things for friends at work.
+And deal with wonderful customer service and well-staffed shops.